 Exploring Blue Mountains Jenolan Caves

-We visited the caves on a particularly hot November day and while Sydney cooked in 41 degree-heat, we enjoyed a balmy but bearable day at Jenolan Caves.
-My friend Anu and I were also very excited to be exploring the Blue Mountains with Wolfgang and Hedi from Hiking in the Blue Mountains.
+We explored the caves and the surrounding area with Wolfgang and Hedi from Hiking in the Blue Mountains.
 We’ve been very fond of Wolfgang and Hedi since our initial adventure on the Glow Worm Tunnel hike, and we prefer to explore the further reaches of the mountains with them.

 What is the best cave to see at Jenolan Caves?

 But if you only wanted to see one cave, you’d need to decide for yourself what is the best cave to visit at Jenolan Caves.
 Generally, the Orient and Temple of Baal caves are considered to be the most beautiful caves in terms of crystal formations.
-The Jenolan Caves management indirectly confirmed this assumption by only opening these two caves to the public after the closure of Jenolan Caves for most of 2020.
-The next three caves that were opened are Chifley, Imperial and Lucas caves.

-Below is a short description of some key distinguishing features of the main 8 caves to help you choose the one you like.
-If you are planning to see more than one cave, when all caves have re-opened, I suggest you see either Orient or Temple of Baal for the jaw-dropping crystals covering every inch of the caves, Ribbon cave for the feeling of being enclosed in the sparkling beauty (it’s a narrow cave and only open to small group tours), and the River cave to meander along the beautifully light up river running through the cave.
-To book a tour, head to the Jenolan Caves website.
-The website also offers some combinations of multiple cave tours.
+If you are planning to see more than one cave, I suggest you see either Orient or Temple of Baal for the jaw-dropping crystals covering every inch of the caves, Ribbon Cave for the feeling of being enclosed in the sparkling beauty (it’s a narrow cave and only open to small group tours), and the River Cave to meander along the beautifully light up river running through the cave.

 Orient Cave

-Many people consider the Orient Cave to be the most beautiful cave at Jenolan.
-This entire cave is covered in crystal formations.
-There is hardly a bare spot on the walls or the ceiling.
 Two of the most iconic Jenolan formations are found here: ‘The Pillar of Hercules’ – a 10-meter natural sculpture and ‘The Indian Canopy’ formation that used to be featured on the Jenolan Caves logo.
 The cave passage is quite narrow so you are always close to the crystals.
 (More on exploring Orient Cave below).

 Temple of Baal Cave

 The Temple of Baal Cave has only two chambers but they are some of the most beautiful at Jenolan.
 The Temple chamber is also one of the largest chambers at Jenolan, second only to the Cathedral in the Lucas Cave.
-The most famous formation at the Temple of Baal Cave is ‘The Angel’s Wing’ – a large white shawl that looks like a pair of wings.
+The most famous formation at the Temple of Baal Cave is ‘The Angel’s Wing’ – a large white shawl that resembles a pair of wings.

 River Cave

 While the Orient and the Temple of Baal caves have the most beautiful formations at Jenolan, they don’t have a river running through them.
-The best river cave at Jenolan is not surprisingly, the River Cave.
-Apart from the beautifully light-up river, the River Cave is home to some spectacular formations like the ‘Giant Shawl’, a magnificent stalagmite – the ‘Minaret’, and the beggest column at Jenolan – the ‘Grand Column’.
+The best river cave at Jenolan is, not surprisingly, the River Cave.
+Apart from the beautifully light-up river, the River Cave is home to some spectacular formations like the ‘Giant Shawl’, a magnificent stalagmite – the ‘Minaret’, and the biggest column at Jenolan – the ‘Grand Column’.

 Imperial Diamond Cave